ms2data/ms2-quick-start/README.md

 - **Governed** and version controlled
 - **Discoverable** and queryable via APIs and notebooks
-- **Ready** for use by analaysts, embedded apps, dashboards, or AI agents
+- **Ready** for use by analysts, embedded apps, dashboards, or AI agents

 ---